yadayadajaychan/jhettotimerbot/README.md

 # jhettotimerbot
-kachigga i need a timer so ill make a bot to @ me when the timer goes off
+i need a timer so ill make a bot to ping me when the timer goes off

+Still under developement